A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: Nooses

-Let $S$ be the set of \emph{special} vertices in $G$: terminals and vertices of degree at least $3$.
-Clearly, every leaf of $G$ is in $S$ and $|S| < 2|T|$.
-Then $G$ decomposes into $|S|-1$ paths $Q_1,Q_2,\ldots,Q_{|S|-1}$ such that each path $Q_i$ has both endpoints in $S$ but no internal vertices in $S$.
+Let $S$ be the set of \emph{special} vertices in $G$: endpoints of terminal edges and vertices of degree at least $3$.
+Note that every vertex of $S \setminus V(\Tedges)$ is a vertex incident with at least three nonterminal edges; each such edge is a bridge connecting two components containing a terminal edge.
+Hence, $|S \setminus V(\Tedges)| < |\Tedges|$ and thus $|S| < 3|\Tedges|$.
+Furthermore, it follows that $G$ decomposes into $\Tedges$ and $r < 2|\Tedges|$ paths $Q_1,Q_2,\ldots,Q_r$ such that each path $Q_i$ consists of nonterminal edges only, has both endpoints in $S$ but no internal vertices in $S$.
+That is, every path $Q_i$ is disjoint from $\Tedges$, has degree-2 vertices as internal vertices, and either endpoints of terminal edges or vertices of degree at least $3$ as endpoints.

 Construct now a graph $G'$ from $G$ by replacing every path $Q_i$ with a path $Q_i'$ with the same drawing in the plane, but with exactly $\ell$ internal vertices.
+We have

 Furthermore, for every noose $\gamma$ in $G$ that visits at most $\ell$ vertices of $G$, construct its \emph{shift} $\gamma'$, being a noose with respect to $G'$, as follows: for every path $Q_i$, move all intersections of $\gamma$ with the internal vertices of $Q_i$ to distinct internal vertices of $Q_i'$, keeping the relative order of the intersections along the paths $Q_i$ and $Q_i'$ the same.
 Since $Q_i'$ has $\ell$ internal vertices, this is always possible.
 Furthermore, we can obtain $\gamma'$ from $\gamma$ by local modifications within close neighborhoods of the paths $Q_i$, but not near its endpoints.
-Consequently, the partitions of the terminals induced by $\gamma$ and $\gamma'$ are the same.
+Consequently, the partitions of the terminal edges induced by $\gamma$ and $\gamma'$ are the same.